MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-updates.md

 ## Use msupdate

-MAU includes a command line tool, called *msupdate*, that is designed for IT administrators so that they have more precise control over when updates are applied.
+MAU includes a command-line tool, called *msupdate*, that is designed for IT administrators so that they have more precise control over when updates are applied.
 Instructions for how to use this tool can be found in [Update Office for Mac by using msupdate](https://docs.microsoft.com/deployoffice/mac/update-office-for-mac-using-msupdate).

 In MAU, the application identifier for Microsoft Defender ATP for Mac is *WDAV00*.
 To download and install the latest updates for Microsoft Defender ATP for Mac, execute the following command from a Terminal window: